All Products

 If you have a large amount of data to share among multiple instances, we recommend that you use NAS file systems to reduce costs in data copying and synchronization.

 Select an existing NAS file system or click Create File System to create a NAS file system in the File Storage NAS console.
 For more information, see the Create a General-purpose NAS file system in the console section in the "Create a file system" topic.
 After the NAS file system is created, go back to the ECS instance buy page and click the refresh icon to obtain the most recent list of NAS file systems.
-For information about how to mount a NAS file system to an instance, see Mount NAS file systems when you purchase an ECS instance.
+For information about how to mount a NAS file system to an instance, see Mount a Alibaba Cloud NAS file system when you create an ECS instance.

 Bandwidth and security group